StudioKaa/amoclient/README.md

 Now alter your User model by adding the line: `public $incrementing = false;`

 Lastly, you should remove any default users-migration from your app, because Amoclient will conflict with it.
 Do _not_ remove the user-model.
+If you want to keep using your own migration, in your .env file set: `AMO_USE_MIGRATION=no`

 ## Logging in
 Redirect your users to `http://yoursite/amoclient/redirect`, this will send your user to _amologin_ for authentication.